Dealing With Online Patient Complaints

 - Do not respond to a negative post in a defensive manner; use the recommended general language for online responses.

 - Review and respond to patient complaints or postings privately in a timely fashion.

 - Contact your patient safety risk manager if you want to write off all or part of a dissatisfied patient’s fee.
 Your patient safety risk manager can evaluate the situation from professional liability and compliance standpoints.

-- Contact our Claims Service Team immediately if you receive a demand for money from a dissatisfied patient.
+- Contact our Claims Service Team immediately if you receive a written or verbal demand for money from a dissatisfied patient.